 How do you keep track of the financial health of your practice?

-In majority of the cases providers missed the mark entirely.
+In the majority of the cases, providers missed the mark entirely.

 This is an age where we have data and information overload.
 Everything is digital, everything gets stored as discrete data and therefore everything can be reported on.
 Does that mean everything is useful?
 What information should we look at and what should we ignore?